 - The Primary National Curriculum 2014

 - The Early Years Foundation Stage Framework

-- Power maths and NCETM materials for mathematics
+- Power Maths and NCETM materials for mathematics including Mastering Number

-- Opening Worlds Humanities Curriculum for teaching History, Geography and RE
+- Opening Worlds Humanities Curriculum for teaching History, Geography and RE(KS2)

-- Kapow Primary Scheme of Work for Computing
+- Teach Computing Scheme of Work for Computing

 In our Early Years Foundation Stage (Nursery and Reception classes) we ensure that our children learn and develop well in a safe environment.
 We promote teaching and learning at the child’s own pace to ensure “School readiness”.
 We build on the skills the children have and also develop a broad range of skills and knowledge that provide a firm foundation for a positive future in school and life.
 We work in partnership with parents/carers and other outside agencies to ensure all children are included and supported.